laurelthorburn/E-Commerce-Back-End/README.md

 ```
 SOURCE schema.sql || SOURCE seeds.sql
 ```
-* Open index.js in the integrated terminal and type:
+* Open root folder in the integrated terminal and type in the following order:
 ```
-node index.js
+npm run seed
+npm run watch
 ```
+* Open Insomnia and enter the correct HTTP method (i.e., GET, POST, PUT, or DELETE) and the correct URL.
 * Enjoy!

 <a name="licensesection"></a>